-Ivan Franko Homes are governed by a ten person Board of Directors, whose professional expertise includes finance & governance, law, engineering and community leadership.
+Ivan Franko Homes are governed by a nine person Board of Directors, whose professional expertise includes medical, finance & governance, legal and community leadership.

 The Board has full responsibilities for managing Ivan Franko Home’s affairs in accordance with our mission, vision, values, accountabilities, governance documents and all relevant laws and regulatory requirements.
 The Board of Directors provides general oversight of the management and administration of the Homes with respect to strategic planning, financial and accounting matters, risk management, human resources, and other internal policies.
 The Board is composed of the President and 8 independent Board members appointed to three-year renewable terms.
 With a well-rounded, independent Board of Directors and a robust set of policies,

 Ivan Franko Homes adheres to the highest standards of governance.

 The Board of Directors is responsible for corporate governance, regulatory oversight and guiding the development of Ivan Franko Homes' strategic plan and priorities.
 The Board along with management is focused on the most progressive governance and regulatory oversight practices.
 The Board is committed to ongoing efforts that continually strengthen its governance practices, oversight of the organization and maintaining its support of government’s public

 Key responsibilities of the Board: